Wellspring-Fellowship/ChurchHymnal/posts/2015-05-09-and-can-it-be-that-i-should-gain.markdown

 I rose, went forth, and followed Thee.
 My chains fell off, my heart was free,
 I rose, went forth, and followed Thee.

-Still the small inward voice I hear,
-That whispers all my sins forgiven;
-Still the atoning blood is near,
-That quenched the wrath of hostile Heaven.
-I feel the life His wounds impart;
-I feel the Savior in my heart.
-I feel the life His wounds impart;
-I feel the Savior in my heart.

 No condemnation now I dread;
 Jesus, and all in Him, is mine;